ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Discussion_3/Transcripts/Prose/cFPIP-03W_Physics as Information Processing  ~ Ander Aguirre ~ Discussion 3.m4a.sentences.csv_transcript.md

 [[start:1504642][end:1513730]] So here you want to call it the action degrees of freedom that will steer this bacteria in the direction of food.

 25:14 [[start:1514180][end:1519840]] And likewise with cell division (this I understand even less), that the network appears more complicated.
-[[start:1520840][end:1536920]] But I think it's fair to say that at the end of the day, all these chemical networks, that appear super-complicated, somehow have to be mapped to this category-theoretical diagram.
+[[start:1520840][end:1536920]] But I think it's fair to say that, at the end of the day, all these chemical networks that appear super-complicated, somehow have to be mapped to this category-theoretical diagram.

 25:37 [[start:1537580][end:1539048]] That's all there is to it.
 [[start:1539134][end:1552750]] You're going to have the sensory input; and the action output; and you're going to have the default chemical concentration, which amounts to this node over here.